-Cross-certified CAs represent and warrant that they shall:
+Cross-certified CAs represent and warrant that they will:

-- (1) Comply with the provisions of this CPS and the CCA terms and conditions, and will be liable for relying parties' damages due to the violation, - (2) State the assurance level of the requested certificate when submitting a cross-certificate application, because the certificates issued by HiPKI RCA have different assurance levels and different usages as stipulated in the CP, - (3) Perform cross-certificate applications in accordance with Section 4.2 of this CPS and must confirm the accuracy of the application information,
+- Comply with the provisions of this CPS and the CCA terms and conditions, and will be liable for relying parties' damages due to the violation; - (2) State the assurance level of the requested certificate when submitting a cross-certificate application, because the certificates issued by HiPKI RCA have different assurance levels and different usages as stipulated in the CP; - (3) Perform cross-certificate applications in accordance with Section 4.2 of this CPS and must confirm the accuracy of the application information; - (4) Accept the certification in accordance with Section 4.4, after a cross-certificate application is approved and HiPKI RCA has issued the certificate; - (5) Check the accuracy of the information contained in the certificate prior to the acceptance of a cross-certificate issued by HiPKI RCA, and the certificate shall be used in accordance with Section 1.4.1; - (6) Self-generate private keys in accordance with Chapter 6; - (7) Properly safeguard and use their private keys; - (8) Check whether the certificate has been accepted and the certificate is within the validity period and is unrevoked when a digital signature signed with private keys that correspond with cross-certificate public key is generated;

-- (4) Accept the certification in accordance with Section 4.4, after a cross-certificate application is approved and HiPKI RCA has issued the certificate, - (5) Check the accuracy of the information contained in the certificate prior to the acceptance of a cross-certificate issued by HiPKI RCA, and the certificate shall be used in accordance with Section 1.4.1, - (6) Self-generate private keys in accordance with Chapter 6, - (7) Properly safeguard and use their private keys, - (8) Check whether the certificate has been accepted and the certificate is within the validity period and is unrevoked when a digital signature signed with private keys that correspond with cross-certificate public key is generated, - (9) Revoke a cross-certificate if a certificate revocation event of cross-certified CA occurred as described in Section 4.9.1 (such as the disclosure or loss of private key information), and HiPKI RCA shall be notified immediately to perform certificate suspension or revocation in accordance with Section 4.9.
-However, the cross-certified CA shall bear legal responsibility for use of that certificate prior to the notification or before the change has been made, and - (10) Seek other ways for completion of legal acts as soon as possible if HiPKI RCA is unable to operate normally for some reason.
+- (9) Promptly notify HiPKI RCA to perform certificate suspension or revocation in accordance with Section 4.9, if a certificate revocation event of cross-certified CA occurred as described in Section 4.9.1 (such as the disclosure or loss of private key).
+However, the cross-certified CA shall bear legal responsibility for use of that certificate prior to the notification or before the change has been made; and - (10)Seek other ways for completion of legal acts as soon as possible if HiPKI RCA is unable to operate normally for some reason.
 It may not be a cause of defending others that HiPKI RCA is not function properly.